crystian/ComfyUI-Crystools/README.md

 ## Debugger
 ### Show Metadata

-> Do you need to see the complete prompt? or even the entire workflow?

-No problem!
-Just connect the output of the prompt or workflow to the input of this node and you will see the complete JSON.

-With this node, you will be able to see the JSON produced from your entire prompt and workflow so that you can really know all the values (and more) of your prompt quickly without the need to open the file (PNG or JSON).
+> With this node, you will be able to see the JSON produced from your entire prompt and workflow so that you can really know all the values (and more) of your prompt quickly without the need to open the file (PNG or JSON).

 ![Show metadata](./docs/show-metadata.png)